 Arguably the most important vessel in the brewhouse.
 This piece of equipment is used to boil the sweet wort.
 Wort is boiled for six reasons, I will list but not go into further detail.
 I use the acronym VISCIP to remember them: V-Volitize, boil off unwanted vapours I-Isomerisation, changing the hops apha-acids into the wanted … Continue reading What are the functions of wort boiling and wort kettle while making Beer ?

 The market for beer-based mixed drinks have strongly increased in recent years.
 Beer-based mixed drinks, in particular, find a high acceptance in different consumer groups.
 Innovative beverages on the basis of beer, give the brewer a great chance to selectively address a modern and unconventional consumer group and conquer new markets.
 Fruity additives to beer … Continue reading Predicting Future Trends In The Indian Craft Brewing Industry

 All beers claim to the Belgian Witbier style In my opinion **Aroma** Moderate malty sweetness with light, grainy, spicy wheat aromatic, with a bit of tartness.
 Moderate perfumy coriander, with a complex herbal, spicy, or peppery note in the background.
 Moderate zesty, citrusy-orange fruitiness.
 A low spicy-herbal hop aroma is missing in Bira.
 White owl … Continue reading Bira, Simba or White Owl?

 Yes, “difficult to brew” and “good” are two different things.
-Budweiser doesn’t have a lot of flavor, and it has a very pale color.
-When making such a beer, you can’t hide any off flavors.
-From a small to mid size breweries perspective, it would be extremely difficult to clone Budweiser.
-Lagers are more difficult … Continue reading Client: When they say Budweiser is one of the most difficult beer to brew?
+Budweiser doesn’t have a lot of flavours, and it has a very pale colour.
+When making such a beer, you can’t hide any off-flavours.
+From a small to mid-size breweries perspective, it would be extremely difficult to clone Budweiser.
+Lagers are more difficult to brew … Continue reading Client: When they say Budweiser is one of the most difficult beer to brew?

 It’s no mystery that the Indian brewing industry is a male-dominated profession, however, over a few years, women employed in the beer industry has gradually increased as various roles in brewing including sales, marketing, brewing process and quality.
 I recognize a few of them personally my previous boss is the oldest female brewer I know … Continue reading Are You Hiring Females In Indian Brewing Indusrty ?